 Note that precision does not necessarily reflect accuracy, especially with unweighted means.
-However, I've rejected obvious blunders, and most popular objects have enough accurately-measured positions now that overall accuracy in the calculated mean will not suffer much from poor positions.
+However, I've rejected obvious blunders, and most popular objects had enough accurately-measured positions that overall accuracy in the calculated mean did not suffer much from poor positions.
 In any case, I have replaced all of these unweighted means with selected positions in current versions of the files, so strongly encourage you to use the latest versions.

-Two sets of files are available, identical except for the equinoxes: J2000.0 and B1950.0.
+Two sets of selected position files are available, identical except for the equinoxes: J2000.0 and B1950.0.
 The equinox J2000.0 file gives the selected position (or in older versions, the unweighted mean of all the non-rejected positions) taken directly from the base file, while the equinox B1950.0 file has that selected (or unweighted mean) position precessed to B1950.0.

 Please note that J2000 positions that I calculated between mid-2001 and